 The Musculoskeletal Division currently has four full-time subspecialty trained faculty members.
 The entire department is fully PACS-integrated, and soft copy reading is the standard.
 The Department has state-of-the-art imaging equipment including current generation 1.5T and 3T MR scanners, 64 slice CT scanners (including a dual source-dual energy CT scanner), US machines, radiography and fluoroscopy units, and bone densitometers.

-For more information about how to apply, click HERE.
+For more information about how to apply to our fellowship program, click HERE.